 The outcome of beverage container recycling is the minimization of waste through the reuse and recycling of beverage containers.
-There are also meaningful outcomes from an economic and social perspective that add to the sustainability of the system in achieving the environmental outcome intended: to divert waste from landfills and public spaces.
-Without deposits for example, the economy that drives the system would not be sustainable and would not produce the social benefits of a quality natural environment.
+There are also meaningful outcomes from an economic and social perspective that add to the sustainability of the system in achieving the environmental outcome intended: to divert waste from landfills3 and public spaces.
+As an example, without deposits the economy that drives the system would not be sustainable and would not produce the social benefits of a quality natural environment4.

-The BCMB will continue the journey began last year to develop new measures that indicate progress toward these and other outcomes.
+The BCMB will continue the journey to develop new measures that indicate progress toward these and other outcomes.
 Internally the BCMB has five goals and 18 Objectives that aid in the accomplishment of its mandate and moves the system toward the vision of the BCMB.
-This business plan strategically identifies core functions (long term), strategic activities (mid-term), and projects (short term) as actions that progress us toward achieving those goals and objectives.
+This Business Plan strategically identifies core functions (long term), strategic activities (mid-term), and projects (short term) as actions that progress us toward achieving those goals and objectives.
 For each action, a charter has been created that includes among other things, links to goals and objectives, scope, expectations, risks, and assessment practices that gathers data related to performance measurement.

-&lt;sup>3 Outcome 1 from Alberta Environment and Parks 2016-2019 Business Plan
+3 Outcome 1 from Alberta Environment and Parks 2018-2021 Business Plan

-&lt;sup>4 Outcome 3 from Alberta Environment and Parks 2017-2020 Business Plan
+4 Outcome 3 from Alberta Environment and Parks 2018-2021 Business Plan

-Tables 1 to 13 outlines the BCMB's Key Performance Indicators (KPIs)
+Tables 1 to 12 outline the BCMB's Key Performance Indicators (KPIs)